-Please read the entire grant guidelines for your grant program prior to reviewing these FAQs.
+Please read the entire grant guidelines prior to reviewing these FAQs.
 Many questions are answered in the guidelines, with additional clarification or examples provided here.
-If you cannot find the answer to your questions, please contact email@example.com.
+If you cannot find the answer to your questions, please contact Nikki Estes at firstname.lastname@example.org or 404-874-7244 ext.
+816.

 What is the first step to apply for this program?

-Interested partnerships must first complete and submit an online Letter of Interest (LOI) no later than Monday, March 30, 2020 at 6:00pm EDT.
+Interested partnerships must first complete and submit an online Letter of Interest (LOI) no later than Monday, August 1, 2022 at 11:59pm ET.

 Do I need an account to submit an LOI?

 Yes, LOIs are submitted through the online eGrant system which requires setting up an account.
-More information about eGrant can be found here.
+Access more information about eGrant here.

-Can I apply for this grant if I’ve received other South Arts or NEA grants this year?
+Can I apply for this grant if I’ve received other South Arts or National Endowment for the Arts grants this year?

 Yes, you can.
 However, you cannot match this grant with other South Arts funding or any other federal funding, including the NEA, NEH, or IMLS.
 You must also be in good standing with South Arts, with no outstanding final reports.